Phone: (202) 296-5505 Email: info@winvale.com

 The Letter of Supply serves the following purposes:

-• Understands that all products and services that are offered on a GSA Schedule must be compliant with the Trade Agreements Act (TAA).
+- Certifies that all products and services that are offered on a GSA Schedule must be compliant with the Trade Agreements Act (TAA) and are compliant with federal restrictions on telecommunications and visual surveillance equipment.

 The Letter of Supply should be signed and dated within the past year of your initial MAS offer, or product addition modification to reflect a current and active relationship between the manufacturer and the contractor.